AgarwalSaurav/RMP_ROS_tutorials/README.md

    `scripts/trajectory_publisher.py`: Python script file for sending position coordinates to robot `src/trajectory_publisher.cpp`: C++ file for sending position coordinates to robot

+   We need to modify either of the above files to get the robot follow a particular path.
+Constant velocity trajectory and cubic trajectory are already provided.

 #### Visualization using rviz